ncs1/finrb/docs/api.md

 Finrb::Utils.irr2(cf=c(-200, 50, 60, -70, 30, 20))
 ```

-### calculate the net increase in common shares from the potential exercise of stock options or warrants
+### Calculate the net increase in common shares from the potential exercise of stock options or warrants

 * Param - amp - average market price over the year